glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Engine-Modelling.md

 A gas at rest is comprised of some mole count (in moles) and static temperature (in kelvins).
 The mole count specifies the amount of substance (think gas molecules) physically present in a chamber.
-The static temperature represents the average kinetic energy of the substance (think gas molecules), moving in any random direction, while also being at rest in bulk to the observer.
+The static temperature represents the average kinetic energy of the substance (think gas molecules) moving in any random direction while also being at rest in bulk to the observer.

 ```
 struct gas